nikitosikvn1/intelligent-image-analyzer/README.md

 **Authentication Service Integration**:
   - ***Purpose***: Handle user authentication tasks.
-  - ***Implementation***: Utilizes RabbitMQ for secure messaging between the Gateway and Auth services.
+  - ***Implementation***: Utilizes RabbitMQ with SSL/TLS connections for secure messaging between the Gateway and Auth services.
 The Gateway sends user-related requests (registration, login, token validation) to the Auth Service, which processes these requests and manages user data and authentication logic.

 **Vision Service Integration**:
   - ***Purpose***: Handle image uploads and retrieve their descriptions.